NicholasAngel999/obsidian-notes/Second Semester/How Bloody was the Bloody Code.md

 ##### Sharpe, J. A, _Crime in Seventeenth-Century England : A County Study_ (Cambridge University Press, 1983)

-"the english criminal law, in its intebtions at least, was punitive rather than restitutive in character" [141]
+"the english criminal law, in its intentions at least, was punitive rather than restitutive in character" [141]

 ##### Landau, Norma, _Law, Crime, and English Society, 1660-1830_, 1st ed.
 (Cambridge University Press, 2002)
 ?//
+_“Judges and juries often exercised significant discretion, using legal loopholes and procedural rules to avoid imposing the death penalty except in the most serious cases.”_ (p.
+87)

 ##### Seal, Lizzie, '# Criminalisation and the eighteenth-century's 'Bloody Code'', 25 July 2016, <crimeandjustice.org> [accessed 14th May 2025].

 "The eighteenth-century criminal law operated as an instrument of terror to subjugate and maintain order among the population."

+From **J. S. Cockburn, _A History of English Assizes, 1558-1714_ (1972), p.
+104**:
+_“The Bloody Code was designed to terrify and deter by threatening death for a wide range of offences, but in reality judges and juries exercised considerable discretion, often avoiding capital punishment.”_

+##### Gatrell, V. A. C, _The Hanging Tree : Execution and the English People, 1770-1868_ (Oxford University Press, 1996)
+“The gallows lost its monopoly as the symbol of justice.” [p.7]

 ### 🔹 **Michel Foucault**, _Discipline and Punish: The Birth of the Prison_, trans.
 Alan Sheridan (London: Penguin, 1991):